atomist-attic/rug-rugs/README.md

 Run it as follows:

 ```
-$ cd rug/archive/directory
+$ cd rug/project/directory
 $ rug edit atomist-rugs:rug-editors:AddTypeScriptGenerator \
     generator_name=MyNewGenerator \
-    description="This is my newest generator... in TypeScript!"
+    description="This is my newest generator."
 ```

 This will add the files `.atomist/editors/MyNewGenerator.ts` and `.atomist/tests/MyNewGenerator.rt` to the project.

-### ConvertExistingProjectToRugArchiveWithEditor
+### AddTypeScriptHandler

-The ConvertExistingProjectToRugArchiveWithEditor editor creates a valid Rug archive in the current project and adds a simple editor.
-It probably does not make sense to run this more than once on a project.
+The AddTypeScriptHandler editor adds a sample TypeScript handler and corresponding test to your Rug project.

 #### Prerequisites

 Before running this editor, you must have the following prerequisites satisfied.

-*   A source code repository that does not have a `.atomist` directory
+*   A Rug archive source code repository set up for TypeScript

 #### Parameters